bryanyee/simple-jwt-authentication/express-api/readme.md

 **Other APIs:**

-To create a new user:
+To create a new user, providing a username and password:
 ```
 POST /users/create
   Body: